chisishis/JS-Study/README.md

-# Repository for Javascript studying
+# Repository for Javascript self-study